Stephen Dixon (newsreader)

 Stephen Dixon (born 1 March 1974) is an English news presenter.
-Formerly presenting Sky News Sunrise, Sky News at Seven and Sky News at Ten on Sky News, Dixon now co-presents Breakfast with Stephen and Anne on GB News.
+He presents Breakfast with Stephen and Ellie and Breakfast with Stephen and Anne on GB News, Sky News Sunrise, Sky News at Seven and Sky News at Ten on Sky News.

 Journalism career

-Dixon's career began at Nottingham Trent University where he read for a BA in Broadcast Journalism, graduating in 1995.
+Dixon's career began at Nottingham Trent University where he read for a BA in broadcast journalism, graduating in 1995.

 Before working for Sky News, Dixon worked for ITN as both a presenter and producer for ITV, NBC Superchannel, and Channel 5.

 He also helped work as a producer and programme editor on the Channel 4 Big Breakfast News, and presented on finance channel Simply Money with Angela Rippon.

-From January 2012 to October 2019, Dixon presented Sunrise on Sky News, featuring alongside Gillian Joseph, and Isabel Webster.
+From January 2012 to October 2019, Dixon presented Sunrise on Sky News, alongside Gillian Joseph, and Isabel Webster.
 From October 2019, he presented Sky News @ Breakfast with Gillian Joseph, on Friday, Saturday and Sunday on Sky News.

 In November 2021, it was announced that Dixon was joining GB News the following month.